ashishguptanew/Java-Assignments/README.md

 # Java Assignments

-## Java Sources code written for better learning, practicing and sharing for others
+## Java Sources code is written for better learning, practicing and sharing for others